James E. Loudon

 Office: 211 Flanagan Building

-I am an anthropologist who focusses on the behavioral ecology of nonhuman primates.
-I have several research foci including stable isotope ecology, primate parasitology, and ethnoprimatology.
-At present, I am engaged in a number of projects addressing questions of primate life history and feeding ecology via stable isotope analysis.
-For one of these projects, my colleagues and I are using Chacma baboons (Papio ursinus) to broaden our understanding of the dietary patterns of our early ancestors.
-Baboons are often referred to as ecological analogs for early hominins because they are large, omnivorous monkeys that inhabit the savanna ecosystems that were once utilized by the australopithecines and early members of the genus Homo, and probably eat many of the same types of foods that our ancestors ate.
-Understanding the stable isotope compositions and the mechanical and nutritional properties of the foods consumed by these baboons not only informs us about baboon feeding ecology, it has much promise for informing us about the dietary patterns and feeding adaptations of our ancestors.
+My colleagues and I are also studying the feeding behavior and nutritional ecology of Chacma baboons (Papio ursinus) to broaden our understanding of the dietary patterns of our early ancestors.
+Baboons are often referred to as ecological analogs for early hominins because they are large, omnivorous monkeys that inhabit the savannas that were once utilized by the australopithecines and early members of the genus Homo.
+Understanding the stable isotope compositions and the mechanical and nutritional properties of the foods consumed by baboons can broaden our knowledge regarding their food choices and provide insights into the foraging decisions our early ancestors once made.

-I live in an anthropology household.
-My wife, Michaela is also an anthropologist who works in American Samoa examining how psychological and social stress affects the health of pregnant mothers.
-We live in Greenville, North Carolina with our dog Uli (not an anthropologist) who is more affectionately known as “Pants France.”
-Uli likes to swim in the Tar River, chase squirrels, and eat meat.
+When I am not teaching or chasing nonhuman primates, I live a fast paced life in an anthropology household.
+My wife, Michaela Howells is an Assistant Professor in the Anthropology Department at the University of North Carolina-Wilmington.
+Her research examines how psychological and social stress affects the health of pregnant mothers and their infants in American Samoa.
+Michaela and I are the proud parents of a brilliant mini Australian Shepard Mix named Uli (to be clear, Uli is not an anthropologist) who is more affectionately known as “Pants France.”
+Uli likes to swim in the Atlantic Ocean, chase squirrels, and eat meat.